11 Tips to Overcome Weight Loss StallsJune 5, 2015

 Remember that there are many layers of people supporting you throughout your road back to good health—your surgeon and nutrition team; family, friends, colleagues, live support groups and the 24/7 online support network here on ObesityHelp.com.

 Let everyone know you are on a brief weight loss hiatus.
-Get support, tips and tricks.
+Get support, tips, and tricks to overcome WLS stalls.
 Stay positive and be sure to recognize and celebrate how far you have come in a short time.
 This is a very brief pit-stop on your highway to weight loss surgery success.

 ABOUT THE AUTHORDr.
 Ayotunde Adeyeri is a New Jersey board certified, fellowship-trained, advanced laparoscopic, bariatric and general surgeon.
 He is the Medical Director of Sterling Surgicare in Holmdel, NJ, and Co-Medical Director of Central Jersey Bariatrics in Freehold.
 He specializes in performing a wide range of bariatric procedures including RNY gastric bypass, sleeve gastrectomy, duodenal switch (DS), gastric banding and revision bariatric surgery.